1What's your situation?You're the family member or partner of a British citizen

 Children 18 and over

-- they have or have had permission to be in the UK as your dependant
+- were under 18 when they got permission to be in the UK as your dependant